Rakvere Parish

 Rakvere Parish (Rakvere vald) is a rural municipality of Estonia, in Lääne-Viru County.
 Rakvere municipality surrounds the city of Rakvere and is located in north east Estonia.
-The shape of the municipality resembles to a butterfly.
+The shape of the municipality resembles a butterfly.
 Rakvere Parish is one of the smallest local governments in Estonia in terms of population, being the 54th largest local government (in Estonia is 79 local governments).

 Settlements

 Rakvere Parish has 4 small boroughs and 47 villages.